jesseopdenbrouw/riscv-minimal/README.md

 The RISV-C processor uses the RV32IM instruction set with the exception of the FENCE and WFI instructions.
 Exceptions and interrupts are supported.
-We successfully tested a complex program with interrupts and exceptions and implemented a basic syscall library usable with the ECALL instruction. sbrk, read, write and gettimeofday are basically supported.
+ECALL, EBREAK and MRET are supported.
+Currently only machine mode is supported.
+We successfully tested a complex program with interrupts and exceptions and implemented a basic syscall library usable with the ECALL instruction as provided by the GNU C compiler for RISC-V. sbrk, read, write and gettimeofday are basically supported.
 The External (system) Timer is implemented and generates an exception if time >= timecmp.
 External Interrupt are not supported as the processor does not have a PLIC.
+Up to 16 fast local interrupts are supported.
 The processor uses a simple 2-stage instruction pipeline.
 Read from ROM and RAM require 2 clock cycles.
 Writes require 1 clock cycles.
 Multiplications require 3 clock cycles, divisions require 16+2 clock cycles.
 Jumps/calls/branches taken require 2 clock cycles.
 Interrupts are direct or vectored.

-Currently the processor uses Machine Mode only.

 Software is written in C (C++ currently not supported) and compiled using the RISC-V GNU C compiler.